lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 If you get a url in your terminal you can right click copy link address to copy the link.
 To open your link directly press :kbd:`Control + left click`.
 To zoom in on the terminal press :kbd:`Control + Shift + +` or right click and select zoom in.
 To zoom out press :kbd:`Control + -` or right click zoom out.
 To return to the original zoom press :kbd:`Control + 0` or right click original zoom.
 If you want qterminal to be fullscreen press :kbd:`F11` to make it fullscreen then :kbd:`F11` again to make it back to its original size.

 To split your terminal vertically into two terminals on top of each other :menuselection:`Actions --> Split Terminal Horizontal`.
 To have one terminal to the left and one to the right :menuselection:`Actions --> Split Terminal Vertically`.
 To collpase back to how your terminal back to how they were before :menuselection:`Actions --> Collapse Subterminal`.
+To switch between the two split terminals click on the terminal you want.
+To switch to a the lower split terminal press :kbd:`Alt + Down` or :menuselection:`Actions --> Bottom Subterminal`.
+To switch the the top subterminal press :kbd:`Alt + Up` or :menuselection:`Actions --> Top Subterminal`.

 Customizing
 -----------